-- Research, classify, and identify costume styles and periods for the theatre and stage. - Understand the practical elements of producing costumes for a show, including creating costumes for the stage. - 3.
-Identify fabric weaves, fibers, fabric names and uses. - 4.
-Analyze and practice with the techniques of costume construction for the stage. - 5.
-Develop techniques of pattern cutting, layout, and sizing of patterns and clothing for costumes on the stage. - Interpret sketches and renderings of costume designs for theatrical productions, and understand the techniques used to create costumes for various regions and in different cultures. - Understand the organization elements in creating costumes for production.
+- 1. Research, classify, and identify costume styles and periods for the theatre and stage. - Understand the practical elements of producing costumes for a show, including creating costumes for the stage and performing intricate clothing alterations. - Identify fabric weaves, fibers, fabric names and uses, and their particular sewing properties. - 4.
+Practice with the skills of costume construction for the stage using various techniques and machinery. - 5.
+Develop techniques of pattern adjustments of an existing pattern, including different sizing and changing its style details.

+- 6. Interpret sketches and renderings of costume designs for theatrical productions, and understand the techniques used to create costumes for various regions and in different cultures. - 7.
+Practice the organization elements in creating costumes for production.